Gonzih/presentation-tool/PLAN.md

 * Split your state more accurate
 * Think where and what you deref
   * If you can move some state and isolate it inside individual component - do that
-  * Once you derefed atom and it was updated everything going down the hierarchy will be updated
+  * Once you derefed atom and it was updated everything down the hierarchy will be updated
-* Think about reimplementing shouldComponentUpdate for fine tuting (dangerous!)
+  * deref == force update

 <!--slide-->

-# Perf
+# Performance analysis

-* Test/benchmark on real mobile devices (cheap ones are better)
+* Test/benchmark on real mobile devices (cheaper device is better)
-  * Iphone 4 is good example
+  * Iphone 4 is a good example
 * React.addons.Perf is your friend (especially .printWasted)
 * iOS remote debugging is hard
 * Chrome remote debugging is a dream
-* Profiling might be hard because of lazy collections (use doall for profiling)
+* Profiling might be hard because of lazy collections
 * Pure profiling in chrome is hard due to internal react stuff
 * Try to cut every possible microsecond (when you care about mobile, multiple by x5)
-* Profiling in Chrome is a bit unfair, too forgetful, too performant, build by actuall engineers
+* Profiling in Chrome is a bit unfair, too forgetful

 <!--slide-->